2600hz/kazoo/applications/crossbar/doc/notifications.md

         "status": "success"
     }

-The key `account_override` will exist on any templates that are account-specific.
+The key `account_overridden` will exist on any templates that are account-specific.

 #### GET - Fetch a notification's configuration